ArtSabintsev/Harpy/README.md

 	// User did click on button that cancels update dialog
 	- (void)harpyUserDidCancel;

+	// If Harpy not found new version or http request or etc... he just call this method.
+	- (void)harpyVersionCheckExecutedWithoutResults;
 ```

 If you would like to use your own UI, please use the following delegate method to obtain the localized update message if a new version is available: